-To address the Court ruling, ARB was required to bring a new LCFS regulation to tits Board for consideration in February 2015.
+To address the Court ruling, ARB was required to bring a new LCFS regulation to the Board for consideration in February 2015.
 The proposed LCFS regulation was required to contain revisions to the 2010 LCFS as well as new provisions designed to foster investments in the production of the low-carbon intensity (low-CI) fuels, offer additional flexibility to regulated parties, update critical technical information, simplify and streamline program operations, and enhance enforcement.
-The second public hearing was held on September 24 and September 25, 2015, where the LCFS Regulation was adopted.
-The Final Rulemaking Package adopting the regulation was filed with Office of Administrative Law (OAL) on October 2, 2015.
-OAL had until November 16, 2015 to make a determination (ARB 2015d).
+On November 16, 2015 the Office of Administrative Law (OAL) approved the Final Rulemaking Package.
+The new LCFS regulation became effective on January 1, 2016.